 Nielsen is a global performance management company that provides a comprehensive understanding of what consumers Watch and Buy.
 Nielsen’s Watch segment provides media and advertising clients with Total Audience measurement services across devices where content is consumed.
 The Buy segment offers consumer packaged goods manufacturers and retailers the industry’s only global view of retail performance measurement.
 By integrating information from its Watch and Buy segments and other data sources, Nielsen provides its clients with both world-class measurement and analytics that help improve performance.
 Nielsen has operations in over 100 countries that cover more than 90 percent of the world’s population.

-PubMatic is the automation solutions company for an open digital media industry.
-Featuring the leading omni-channel revenue automation platform for publishers and enterprise-grade programmatic tools for media buyers, PubMatic’s publisher-first approach enables advertisers to access premium inventory at scale.
-Processing nearly one trillion ad impressions per month, PubMatic has created a global infrastructure to activate meaningful connections between consumers, content and brands.
-Since 2006, PubMatic’s focus on data and technology innovation has fueled the growth of the programmatic industry as a whole.
-Headquartered in Redwood City, California, PubMatic operates 11 offices and six data centers worldwide.
+PubMatic is a publisher-focused sell-side platform for an open digital media future.
+Featuring leading omni-channel revenue automation technology for publishers and enterprise-grade programmatic tools for media buyers, PubMatic’s publisher-first approach enables advertisers to access premium inventory at scale.
+Processing over ten trillion advertiser bids per month, PubMatic has created a global infrastructure to drive publisher monetization and control over their ad inventory.
+Since 2006, PubMatic’s focus on data and technology innovation has fueled the rise of the programmatic industry as a whole.
+Headquartered in Redwood City, California, PubMatic operates 13 offices and six data centers worldwide.
 For more information, please contact us at [email protected].

 REDBOOKS is the authoritative sales intelligence platform for the media and marketing industry.
 With the RB platform, sales teams prospect smarter – with deep intel on all the key buyers, decision makers and influencers in our industry.